mhcrnl/ogcalc/doc/ogcalc.rst

 first be left.

+.. _sec-gtkc:

 GTK+ and C
 ==========

-.. _sec-gtkc:

 Introduction
 ------------

 Many GTK+ applications are written in C alone.
 This section demonstrates the :program:`gtk/C/plain/ogcalc` program discussed in the previous section.
-Figure \ref{fig:ogcalc} is a screenshot of the finished application.
+Figure :ref:`fig-ogcalc` is a screenshot of the finished application.

 .. _fig-ogcalc: